This post may contain affiliate links. Please read our privacy policy.

 • Preheat the broiler, and place the oven rack about 6 inches from the heat source.

-• Pour the olive oil in a baking dish large enough to hold the fish filets.
+• Pour the olive oil into a baking dish large enough to hold the fish filets.
 Add the basil, oregano, thyme, paprika, garlic powder, and cinnamon, and stir to blend the spices into the oil.
 Place the salmon into the pan and flip them around until they are coated with the herbed oil.
-Arrange the salmon filets top side up.
+Arrange the salmon filets top-side up.
 Season with salt and pepper.

 Notes